-The Operational Risk assessment process for the Company has two main components.
+The Company's operational risk exposure has two main components.

 The first covers processing risks, which arise relatively frequently from the day-to-day operations of the business.
 Control frameworks are designed to minimise such operational losses to acceptable levels.